Privacy Notice – European Economic Area (EEA), U.K. & Switzerland

 Gravy may share your Personal Data with third parties who are located in jurisdictions outside the EEA, U.K., or Switzerland.
 These jurisdictions have privacy laws that the European Commission considers are less protective of Personal Data than the privacy laws in your own country.

-As described in the Privacy Shield Principles, Gravy is accountable for Personal Data that it receives and subsequently transfers to third parties to the extent such third parties who process Personal Data on our behalf do so in a manner that does not comply with the Privacy Shield Principles, unless we prove that we are not responsible for the event giving rise to the damage.
+As described in the , Gravy is accountable for Personal Data that it receives and subsequently transfers to third parties to the extent such third parties who process Personal Data on our behalf do so in a manner that does not comply with the , unless we prove that we are not responsible for the event giving rise to the damage.
 We are not, however, liable for the data handling practices of our third-party partners and customers unless they are acting on our behalf.

-In compliance with the Privacy Shield Principles, Gravy commits to resolve complaints about our collection or use of your Personal Data.
+In compliance with the Data Privacy Framework Principles, Gravy commits to resolve complaints about our collection or use of your Personal Data.
 EEA, U.K. or Swiss individuals with inquiries or complaints regarding this Privacy Notice should first contact us at:

-Gravy has further committed to refer unresolved Privacy Shield complaints to American Arbitration Association (AAA) an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact or visit http://go.adr.org/privacyshield.html for more information or to file a complaint.
+Gravy has further committed to refer unresolved Data Privacy Framework complaints to The International Centre for Dispute Resolution-American Arbitration Association (ICDR-AAA), an alternative dispute resolution provider located in the United States.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact or visit https://www.icdr.org/dpf for more information or to file a complaint.
 The services of AAA are provided at no cost to you.

-As further explained in the Privacy Shield Principles, binding arbitration before a Privacy Shield Panel will also be made available to you in order to address residual complaints not resolved by any other means.
+As further explained in the Data Privacy Framework Principles, binding arbitration before a Data Privacy Framework Panel will also be made available to you in order to address residual complaints not resolved by any other means.
 Gravy is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).

 Please contact us with any questions or comments about this EEA, U.K. & Switzerland Privacy Notice or our practices at: